Adige-Calculations/OpenFOAM-handbook/src/1_intro/README.md

 - https://www.openfoam.org
 - https://www.openfoam.com

-This book will cover OpenFOAM® by OpenCFD Ltd which does software verison control following the nomenclature:
+This book will cover OpenFOAM® by OpenCFD Ltd which does verison control with the following the nomenclature:

-> OpenFOAM-v2212
+> OpenFOAM-v2312

-Which stands for years followed from the month, i.e. 22 stands for year 2022. while 12 for December, hence the software has been released on Dec 22.
+Which stands for years followed from the month, i.e. 23 stands for year 2023, while 12 for December.
 The release cicle occurs every 6 months.To check the version of OpenFOAM® run, once the sofware is already installed:

 ```sh
 foamVersion